ArdenButterfield/Fish/Docs/BUILDING.md

     <em>This sight will never not be satisfying</em>
 </p>

-9. Before we open up the project in CLion, there's some bullshit we need to do.
+9. Before we open up the project in CLion, there's even more hoops we need to jump through.
+(Isn't that what you wanted to hear?)
 CLion must be run with administrator privileges to install the VST file correctly.
 If you installed CLion yourself, then you can probably right-click, "Run as Administrator".
 If you installed CLion through JetBrains Toolbox, click on the vertical dots next to CLion in the list, click "Settings" in the dropdown, the click on "Configuration".
 Toggle "Run as administrator".

 <p>
     <img src="images/building/toolbox_settings.png" height="200" alt="The Cool kids use JetBrains Toolbox">